+1 Invoicing timescale = days between inception and invoicing.
+This can be a negative number.

+2 Payment timescale = days between the coverholder invoicing the risk and receiving the money.

+3 Payment Remitted to coverholder timescale = days between the end of the month when the risk incepted and sending the money to managing agent.

+4 Payment Remitted to Insurers timescale = days between the end of the month when premium was paid to coverholder and when premium was paid to Insurers.

 REPORTING

 Overview:

-The purpose of this section it to provide assurance that reporting provided is an accurate reflection of business conducted under the subject binding authority.
-This is with particular regard to the accuracy of data being entered into systems, the effectiveness of those systems and provision of data in line with requirements within the binding authority agreement, or as agreed between managing agents and the coverholder.
+The purpose of this section it to provide assurance that reporting provided is an accurate reflection of business conducted under the subject BAA/CAA.
+This is with particular regard to the accuracy of data being entered into systems, the effectiveness of those systems and provision of data in line with requirements within the BAA/CAA, or as agreed between managing agents and the coverholder.

 Information to be provided: